-For all these reasons, prescribed fire is likely to be an option for only a limited part of the national forests of the inland West - generally most feasible on the more remote areas with more wild characteristics.
+For all these reasons, prescribed fire is likely to be an option for only a limited part of the national forests of the inland West-generally most feasible on the more remote areas with more wild characteristics.
 As urban populations move further into, and make more use of, the forests, the area where prescribed burning is acceptable may shrink further still.
 In 1993 the Forest Service's own Office of Fire and Aviation Management stated that it was skeptical concerning the prospects for any widespread use of prescribed fire on the National Forests of the West:

 Although Forest Service policy recognizes the ecological importance of fire, a serious dilemma precludes the agency's ability to effectively manage fire-adapted ecosystems.
-The adverse effects and occasional damage that results from prescribed fire failures are poorly tolerated by the public and frequently embarass the agency. . .
+The adverse effects and occasional damage that results from prescribed fire failures are poorly tolerated by the public and frequently embarass the agency...

+The residue of a forest fire is aesthetically objectionable to many national forest users.
+Until it begins to grow back, there will be a complete loss of forest functions.
 The costs and risks involved in an extensive reintroduction of fire will be high.
 The use and enjoyment of National Forest System lands has grown tremendously over the past several decades.
 These rising values, combined with unnaturally flammable fuel conditions and the enormous uncertainties surrounding wildland burning, severely constrain prescribed fire applications that can be managed within acceptable limits of risk.55